mongodb/specifications/source/run-command/run-command.rst

 RunCommand provides a way to access MongoDB server commands directly without requiring a driver to implement a bespoke helper.
 The API is intended to take a document from a user and apply a number of common driver internal concerns before forwarding the command to a server.
 A driver MUST not inspect the user's command, this includes checking for the fields a driver MUST attach to the command sent as described below.
-Depending on a drivers BSON implementation this can result in these fields being overwritten or duplicated, a driver SHOULD document that using these fields has undefined behavior.
+Depending on a driver's BSON implementation this can result in these fields being overwritten or duplicated, a driver SHOULD document that using these fields has undefined behavior.
 A driver MUST not modify the user's command, a clone SHOULD be created before the driver attaches any of the required fields to the command.

 Drivers that have historically modified user input SHOULD strive to instead clone the input such that appended fields do not affect the user's input in their next major version.